Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: supplementary material

 We can theoretically combine the Hadamard attack with the Align attack in two ways: (1) by using a scaled partial Hadamard matrix to initialize the adversarial perturbations in Algorithm \ref{alg:PGD}, line 2; or (2) by encouraging the perturbations of the Align attack to be orthogonal by adding a penalty to Equation (\ref{eq:method}):

 We implemented these two approaches, but did not notice any substantial improvements.
-However, using the lightweight version of the Align attack from the previous section to select a subset of agents and injecting Hadamard perturbations proved very effective in our experiments.
+However, using the targeted version of the Align attack to select a subset of agents and injecting Hadamard perturbations proved very effective in our experiments.